 A recent article on the ABC Science website offers a possible explanation.
 The heading proclaimed “Chronic pain could change your personality”.
 The researchers compared a small number of people with chronic nerve pain on one side of their face with people without chronic pain.
 Various tests were run.
 They found that “chronic pain patients had greater activity in parts of the brain involved in emotions, cognition and behaviour” … particularly in the part of the brain we use in seeking out new experiences.

 I found this next bit a bit counter-intuitive.
 Wouldn’t more activity in that area of the brain imply more new experiences, not less?
 However, it turned out that, according to the researcher, “Chronic pain patients are less likely to want to go out and explore the world”.
-Avoiding new experiences is itself an activity.
+Avoiding new experiences is itself a brain activity.

 The article also suggested that the increased nerve growth in this region might occur because people focus on their pain.
 The researchers surmised that it was the thinking and worrying that lead to a reduction in novelty-seeking.